sparkbox/sparkpress-wordpress-starter/README.md

 #### Backing Up Databases

 This will happen automatically when you import a database, but if you want to manually backup your database, you can run `npm run backup:db`.
 This functions nearly identically to the `export:db` script, except for using a different prefix and putting the file in `sync/sql/backups`.
 As with `export:db`, you can specify a name for your DB backup if you want.

+#### Importing Uploads

+You can import a zipped copy of the `uploads` folder from another environment, saved backup, or another developer's export with the `import:uploads` script.
+To use it, put a `*.tar.gz` file directly inside of a `sync/uploads` folder in the repo and run `npm run import:uploads`.
+This will first back up your current `uploads` folder to `sync/uploads/backups`, and then it will replace your `uploads` folder with the contents of the zip file.
+The imported `.tar.gz` file will then be moved to `sync/uploads/previous-imports`.

+#### Exporting Uploads

+You can export your `uploads` folder for another developer to import or to import to another environment by running `npm run export:uploads`.
+By default, this will create a timestamped zip file in `sync/uploads/exports`, but you can specify a name by running `npm run export:uploads <your-descriptive-name-here>`.
+The exported file will still be timestamped, but it will use the name you give it instead of the default prefix.

+#### Backing Up Uploads

+This will happen automatically on import, but if you want to manually backup your `uploads` folder, you can run `npm run backup:uploads`.
+This functions nearly identically to the `export:uploads` script, except for using a different prefix and putting the zip file in `sync/uploads/backups`.
+As with `export:uploads`, you can specify a name for your backup if you want.

 ### Atom